smeinecke/apt-repo-action/readme.md

 ### `github_token`

 **Required** Personal access token with commit and push scope granted.
+Can be set by using the github.token environment variable in your workflow.

 ### `repo_supported_arch`